PCI Express: Efficiency of the link

-As for any "network like" communication links, some of the "raw" bandwidth is consumed by protocol overhead:
+As for any network-like communication links, some of the raw bandwidth is consumed by protocol overhead:

 A PCIe 1.x lane for example offers a data rate on top of the physical layer of 250 MB/s (simplex).
-This isn't the payload bandwidth but the physical layer bandwidth – a PCIe lane has to carry additional information for full functionality.
+This is due to a 2.5 GT/s bit rate multiplied by the efficiency of the 8b/10b line code (see #Comparison table).
+This is not the payload bandwidth but the physical layer bandwidth – a PCIe lane has to carry additional information for full functionality.

 The Gen2 overhead is then 20, 24, or 28 bytes per transaction.

 The Gen3 overhead is then 22, 26 or 30 bytes per transaction.